Macaulay2/M2/M2/Macaulay2/e/pi-readme.txt

      the number of fields
-     TEMPLATE: the number of bits per field (although future implementations of new area types might allow fields of varying widths, in which case this would be an array of numbers) the number of fields per bin (as many as will fit, except with signed fields, we may reduce that by one when the field width is a power of 2 in order to provide a guard bit at the top)
+     TEMPLATE: the number of bits per field (although future implementations of new area types might allow fields of varying widths, in which case this would be an array of numbers).
+This number is silently increased to the highest number that packs just as many fields into each bin. the number of fields per bin (as many as will fit, except with signed fields, we may reduce that by one when the field width is a power of 2 in order to provide a guard bit at the top)